Below you’ll find an easy step-by-step tutorial for a Joan Miro Art Project. He was a Spanish artist who loved to create art with childlike qualities.

-Joan Miro’s work is filled with simple lines and organic shapes and can easily play double duty when you’re trying to teach students about art history AND the Elements of Art.
+Joan Miro’s work is filled with simple lines and organic shapes.
+That’s why this Joan Miro art project can easily play double duty when you’re trying to teach students both about art history AND the Elements of Art.

 One tip for helping your students make their abstract art as colorful possible?
 Point out that they need to break up the background by making things intersect and touch the edge of the paper.
 That way when they color, it won’t be just one shade all over.
 The more color, the better!

 This project is also included in my “Elements of Art” ebook that is in my PDF shop.
 It’s jam packed with projects that touch on each one of the Elements, and fit neatly onto a 6″ x 9″ sheet of paper so they can go in to something I call a “Recycled Art Journal”.
 It’s an art journal system that I developed years ago when I was teaching full time in a classroom setting.
 I needed something that was inexpensive and allowed students to easily keep all their art in one book throughout the year.
 It worked so well, that teachers eventually copied the idea for other classroom projects!
 You can read more about Recycled Art Journals HERE.

 Use Button below to Download a PDF Tutorial

 Materials for Joan Miro Art Project

 - Drawing Paper.
 This is the good stuff you can buy in bulk for a good price.

 - Pencils.
 I like how this brand always makes nice dark lines.

 - Black Marker.
 A permanent marker will give you a dark black color.